Prepare your pool for the winter

 Step 1: Clean your pool carefully:

-You must remember that if you ignore the mud, dust, bird droppings, dry leaves, dead insects, and twigs in your pool, they will turn into fungus and algae, which can be toxic for the health of your surroundings.
-A smelly and stinky pool will not only be unbearable throughout the chilly months, but it will also be unusable in the upcoming spring and summer seasons.
-Your pool always needs a lot of effort and time, and of course, it is an investment that you don't want to lose so easily.
+You must remember that if you ignore the mud, dust, bird droppings, dry leaves, dead insects, and twigs in your pool, they will turn into fungus and algae, which can be toxic to the health of your surroundings.
+A smelly and stinky pool will not only be unbearable throughout the chilly months but also unusable in the upcoming spring and summer seasons.
+Your pool always needs a lot of effort and time; of course, it is an investment you don't want to lose so easily.

-First of all, you must carefully remove all the dust, dirt, and debris from the filters of your pool.
-If you are too busy or too lazy to do this task on your own, you must hire a professional pool expert for this task.
-Leaving the filters of your pool full of dirt, dust, and debris throughout the freezing months will make your pool unusable after winter and will require a lot more time, effort, and cost to clean.
+First, you must carefully remove all the dust, dirt, and debris from your pool's filters.
+If you are too busy or too lazy to do this task on your own, you must hire a professional pool expert.
+Leaving your pool's filters full of dirt, dust, and debris throughout the freezing months will make your pool unusable after winter and require a lot more time, effort, and cost to clean.

-After the filters of your pool are clean, neat, and tidy, focus on the pump basket of your pool.
+After your pool's filters are clean, neat, and tidy, focus on the pump basket.
 Take your time and carefully clean the pump basket.
-You must make sure that not a single grain of mud or sand is left near or around it.
+You must ensure that not a single grain of mud or sand is left near or around it.

-When both the filter and the pump basket of your pool are neat, clean, and shining, focus on the skimmer of your pool and clean it carefully.
-You must remember that if you ignore a single grain of dirt, grease, or grime and let it sink to the bottom of your pool, it will turn into a greenery substance with an unpleasant odor.
-It will need a lot more effort and time to remove later on.
-You must make sure that the water in your pool is 100% non-toxic, 100% hygienic, and clear.
+When both the filter and the pump basket of your pool are neat, clean, and shining, focus on your pool's skimmer and clean it carefully.
+You must remember that if you ignore a single grain of dirt, grease, or grime and let it sink to the bottom of your pool, it will become a greenery substance with an unpleasant odor.
+It will take a lot more effort and time to remove it later on.
+You must ensure that the water in your pool is 100% non-toxic, 100% hygienic, and clear.

-To thoroughly clean the bottom and equipment of your pool you will have to invest in a good quality brush and suction pipe.
+To thoroughly clean your pool's bottom and equipment, you will need to invest in a good-quality brush and suction pipe.

 Step 2: Check the chlorinator and the pump of your pool carefully:

 You must carefully examine the chlorination cell of your swimming pool to see if there are any calcium deposits in it.
-Calcification or unwanted calcium deposits can ruin the health of the pump of your swimming pool which will need a lot more investment later on creating a hole in your wallet.
-When it comes to the thick layers of calcium carbonate that form sediments on your pool equipment or at the bottom of your pool, you must remember that a stitch in time saves nine.
+Calcification or unwanted calcium deposits can ruin the health of the pump of your swimming pool, which will require a lot more investment later on, creating a hole in your wallet.
+Regarding the thick layers of calcium carbonate that form sediments on your pool equipment or at the bottom, you must remember that a stitch in time saves nine.

-You must remember that there are salt cell cleaners easily available in stores and online at affordable rates.
-Salt cell cleaners are very helpful to winterize your pool.
-If yours is a concrete pool, then you must make sure that the calcium hardness is always between 200 and 250 ppm.
+You must remember that salt cell cleaners are easily available in stores and online at affordable rates.
+Salt cell cleaners are very helpful for winterizing your pool.
+If yours is a concrete pool, you must ensure that the calcium hardness is always between 200 and 250 ppm.

-If your pool is made out of vinyl, then you must make sure that its calcium hardness is always between 175 and 225 ppm.
-You must make sure that the free chlorine level in your pool is between 1 and 3 ppm (if you own any kind of pool).
-You must make sure that the free bromine level in your pool is between 3 and 5 ppm (if you own any kind of pool).
+If your pool is made of vinyl, its calcium hardness must always be between 175 and 225 ppm.
+The free chlorine level in your pool must be between 1 and 3 ppm (if you own any kind of pool).
+The free bromine level in your pool must be between 3 and 5 ppm (if you own any kind of pool).

 Step 3: You must backwash the filter of your pool carefully:

-There are three types of filters used for pools. i) cartridge filter: This type of filter needs a lot of maintenance and cleaning throughout the swimming season and after you winterize your pool.
-It is really simple to clean the cartridge filter by just lifting its cartridge and adding some chemicals to remove the deposits of dust, rust, debris, and other contaminants found inside it.
+There are three types of filters used for pools. i) cartridge filter: This type of filter needs a lot of maintenance and cleaning throughout the swimming season and after winterizing your pool.
+It is really simple to clean the cartridge filter by lifting it and adding some chemicals to remove the deposits of dust, rust, debris, and other contaminants.

-ii) Diatomaceous earth filter: This type of filter is also very easy to clean and backwash.
-Whenever you notice that the pressure on the gauge of your filter has increased a lot and the flow of the water has decreased a lot, it is the proper time to clean and backwash your filter carefully.
+ii) Diatomaceous earth filter: This filter is easy to clean and backwash.
+Whenever you notice that the pressure on the gauge of your filter has increased significantly and the flow of the water has decreased significantly, it is the proper time to clean and backwash your filter carefully.
 To backwash your filter, you must run the water in reverse to remove all of the wastewater.

 Step 4: Balance the water in your pool: